circular-o/circular/docs/getting-started/overview.md

 <script type="module" src="https://cdn.jsdelivr.net/npm/%PACKAGE_FULL_PATH%@%PACKAGE_VERSION%/dist/%PACKAGE_NAME%-autoloader.js"></script>
 ```

-Now you have access to all of Shoelace's components!
+Now you have access to all of %LIBRARY_NAME%'s components!
 Try adding a button:

 ```html preview expanded
 <o-button>Click me</o-button>
 ```

-?> This will activate Shoelace's experimental autoloader, which registers components on the fly as you use them.
-To learn more about it, or for other ways to install Shoelace, refer to the [installation instructions](getting-started/installation).
+?> This will activate %LIBRARY_NAME%'s experimental autoloader, which registers components on the fly as you use them.
+To learn more about it, or for other ways to install %LIBRARY_NAME%, refer to the [installation instructions](getting-started/installation).

 ## New to Web Components?